Voter Manipulation and Violation of Privacy

 Around 50 billion devices will be connected to the internet by 2020 and this connection has the potential to create an added economic value globally of around 10-15 trillion dollars by 2030.
-Will Montanans be in this number exploited by corporations or instead a positive voice for the needs of our communities?
+Will Montanans be in this number exploited by corporations or instead a positive voice on the ground for the needs of our communities - free of manipulated bias?

 I put no trust in Greg Gianforte to lead our state in these times.
-His very foundation is exploitative business and in the last few days, he has vocally aligned with a brutal dictator, Vladimir Putin in Russia, in the impeachment case.
+His very foundation is exploitative business and even vocally aligned with a brutal dictator, Vladimir Putin in Russia.
 We need a leader to represent the interests of America and Montana, not a foreign country, in the office of Governor.

 I urge voters, citizens, consumers and the media to pull back the curtain on dark side practices in CRM marketing and expose the propaganda that is now poisoning our democracy for what it really is: a con.